Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 options to set.

-Note that when resizing a pool with a GlusterFS shared file system, that you must resize with the `resizepool` action and not with Azure Portal, Batch Explorer or any other tool.
+Note that when resizing a pool with a GlusterFS shared file system, that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.

 Finally, note that all `docker_volumes` can be omitted completely along with one or all of `data_volumes` and `shared_data_volumes` if you do not require